-View more information about the Bachelor of Theology in the ACT handbook
+View more information about the Master of Divinity in the ACT handbook.

-To be awarded both the Bachelor of Theology and Certificate of Ministry, you need to successfully complete the course structure for the Bachelor of Theology (above) as well as the Course Structure for the Certificate of Ministry
+To be awarded both the Master of Divinity and Certificate of Ministry, you need to successfully complete the course structure for the Master of Divinity (above) as well as the Course Structure for the Certificate of Ministry.

 Application Closing Dates

 These are the dates by which we need to receive your completed Application Form.

-- Standard Application: 9 November (studies start in February)
+- *24 January for FT students (studies start in February)

-- Standard Application: 1 June (studies start in July)
+- *5 July for FT students (studies start in July)

 How to Apply

 Contact our Registrar to discuss your interest in studying at Trinity Theological College and any questions you might have.
 Feel free to make an appointment to come and visit us at Trinity House in Leederville.
 Have a look around and meet some of the community.